The foundation for all of our projects is a Project Document. See a sample

 - What happens if the project is not completed on time and budget?

-In the Maintenance Repair Support section, we deal with the issues of ongoing technical assistance and support, system self-tests and maintenance tests, repair, documentation, training and warranties.
+In the Maintenance Repair Support section, we deal with the issues of:

-The focus of all projects must be user needs and expectations, and not just system requirements specifications lists.
+- The focus of all projects must be user needs & expectations

-Project quality is a blend of product quality and process quality.
+- Project quality is a blend of product quality & process quality

 Generic product quality characteristics which must be considered are: